Virucide: Microbicidal activity

 Each mentioned item in the list has different microbicidal activity, i.e. some viruses can be more or less resistant.
 For example, Poliovirus is resistant to a solution of 3% H_{2}O_{2} even after a contact time of 10 minutes, however 7.5% H_{2}O_{2} takes 30 minutes to inactivate over 99.9% of Poliovirus.
-Generally, hydrogen peroxide is considered as a potent virucide in appropriate concentrations, specifically in other forms such as gaseous.
+Generally, hydrogen peroxide is considered as a potent virucide in appropriate concentrations, specifically in other forms such gaseous.

 Another example is povidone-iodine (PVP-I), which is found to be effective against herpes simplex virus or SARS-CoV-2, and other viruses, but coxsackievirus and polio was rather resistant or less sensitive to inactivation.

 SARS-CoV-2 (COVID-19)

 In the beginning of the COVID-19 pandemic, then-US President Donald Trump delivered a very dangerous message to the public on the use of disinfectants, which was immediately rejected and refuted by health professionals.
 In essence, and as mentioned above, virucides are usually toxic depending on concentrations, mixture, etc., and can be deadly not just to viruses, but also if inside a human or animal body or on surface of body.

 With regards to the COVID-19 pandemic, some of the mentioned agents are still under research about their microbicidal activity and effectivity against SARS-CoV-2, e.g., on surfaces, as mouth-washes, hand-washing, etc.

 A mixture of 62–71% ethanol, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite is found to be able to deactivate the novel Coronavirus on surfaces within 1 minute.

 A 2020 systematic review on hydrogen peroxide (H_{2}O_{2}) mouth-washes concludes, that they don't have an effect on virucidal activity, recommending that "dental care protocols during the COVID-19 pandemic should be revised."
 Additional research with relation to the Coronavirus virucidal efficacy is on-going.

 Various information and overview of light-based strategies (UV-C and other types of light sources; see also Ultraviolet germicidal irradiation) to combat the COVID-19 pandemic are available.

 As systematic review of 16 studies by Cochrane on Antimicrobial mouthwashes (gargling) and nasal sprays concludes that "there is currently no evidence relating to the benefits and risks of patients with COVID‐19 using antimicrobial mouthwashes or nasal sprays."